YuanyueLi/MSViewer/README.md

+# MSViewer

-# MSViewer - a tool to visualize spectra, calculate spectral similarity in real time
+## A tool to visualize spectra, calculate spectral similarity in real time

-### Go to [https://yuanyueli.github.io/MSViewer](https://yuanyueli.github.io/MSViewer) to use this tool.
+### Go to [https://yuanyue.li/msviewer](https://yuanyue.li/msviewer) to use this tool

 * This tools can draw your spectrum in real time, just input the data and get the interactive plot.